Incumbent Erdogan claims victory in Turkey’s presidential runoff

-ANKARA, Turkey (AP) — Turkey’s incumbent President Recep Tayyip Erdogan has declared victory in his country's runoff election, extending his rule into a third decade.
+ANKARA, Turkey (AP) — Turkey’s incumbent President Recep Tayyip Erdogan declared victory Sunday in his country's runoff election, extending his increasingly authoritarian rule into a third decade.

+With nearly 99% of ballot boxes opened, unofficial results from competing news agencies showed Erdogan with 52% of the vote, compared with 48% for his challenger, Kemal Kilicdaroglu.

 In his first comments since the polls closed, Erdogan spoke to supporters on a campaign bus outside his home in Istanbul.